-Ms. Perczak and her co-counsel, Scott Sullan, have obtained several successful awards for their clients, including:
+Ms. Perczak has obtained many successful awards for her clients, including:

 Ms. Perczak’s practice focuses on representing homeowners and homeowner associations in construction defect and defective building products cases.
 Ms. Perczak has successfully resolved construction defect lawsuits involving: